Darin Peterson

 Darin Glen Peterson (born November 5, 1966) is an American politician from Utah.
 A Republican, he was a member of the Utah State Senate from 2006 until 2008, representing the state's 24th senate district in Juab, Piute, Sanpete, Sevier, Tooele, and Wayne Counties including the city of Nephi.

-Peterson, the son of former Utah legislator Cary G. Peterson, is a graduate of Utah State University.
+Peterson, the son of former Utah legislator Cary Peterson, is a graduate of Utah State University.